-The Company's investments classified as Level 3 as of December 31, 2012 and December 31, 2011, consisted of fixed maturity securities and derivatives.
+The Company's investments classified as Level 3 as of December 31, 2013 and 2012, consisted of fixed maturity and equity securities and derivatives.
 All of the Level 3 fixed maturity and equity securities are priced using non-binding broker quotes which cannot be corroborated with Level 2 inputs.
-Of our total Level 3 fixed maturity and equity securities, \$102,586 and \$99,920 were priced by a pricing service using single broker quotes due to insufficient information to provide an evaluated price as of December 31, 2012 and December 31, 2011, respectively.
+Of our total Level 3 fixed maturity and equity securities, \$70,244 and \$102,586 were priced by a pricing service using single broker quotes due to insufficient information to provide an evaluated price as of December 31, 2013 and 2012, respectively.
 The single broker quotes are provided by market makers or broker-dealers who are recognized as market participants in the markets in which they are providing the quotes.
-The remaining \$100,220 and \$82,522 were priced internally using independent and non-binding broker quotes as of December 31, 2012 and December 31, 2011, respectively.
-The inputs factoring into the broker quotes include trades in the actual bond being priced, trades of comparable bonds, quality of the issuer, optionality, structure and liquidity.
+The remaining \$97,219 and \$100,220 were priced internally using independent and non-binding broker quotes as of December 31, 2013 and 2012, respectively.
+The inputs factoring into the broker guotes include trades in the actual bond being priced, trades of comparable bonds, quality of the issuer, optionality, structure and liquidity.
 Significant changes in interest rates, issuer credit, liquidity, and overall market conditions would result in a significantly lower or higher broker quote.
 The prices received from both the pricing service and internally are reviewed for reasonableness by management and if necessary, management works with the pricing service or broker to further understand how they developed their price.
 Further details on Level 3 derivative investment types follow: